 |Model||Sample Size||Expected Mileage||Highest Mileage|

-The CX-5 and the Forester have decent numbers, but the RAV4 beat all of its competition.
-As it turns out, compact crossover SUVs (like the RAV4) can´t be compared in terms of lifespan to midsize or full-size SUVs.
+The Forester and the CX-5 have decent longevity, but the RAV4 beat all of its competition.
+As it turns out, compact crossover SUVs (like the RAV4 or Highlander Hybrid) can´t be compared in terms of lifespan to midsize or full-size SUVs.
 Instead, they should be judged more like regular cars.
 In that case, the RAV4 is putting up great numbers.

 How Reliable Is A Toyota RAV4 Compared To Other Toyotas?